Degree RequirementASN/ADN or BSN

-A missionary nurse cares for patients in underdeveloped and developing regions of the world, usually through work with religious groups or churches, non-profit organizations and humanitarian groups.
-Missionary nurses provide much needed basic healthcare in areas of the world that may not have access to medical technology or necessary resources such as antibiotics, vaccines or even clean drinking water.
-In addition to providing healthcare services, missionary nurses also provide spiritual care for their patients, often sharing their religious beliefs with the local community.
+A missionary nurse cares for patients in underdeveloped and developing regions of the world, usually through work with religious groups or churches, non-profit organizations, and humanitarian groups.
+Missionary nurses provide much-needed basic healthcare in areas that may not have access to medical technology or necessary resources such as antibiotics, vaccines, or even clean drinking water.
+In addition to providing healthcare services, missionary nurses may also provide spiritual care for their patients, often sharing their religious beliefs with the local community.

-As in other nursing careers, aspiring missionary nurses must first complete their Associate's Degree in Nursing or Bachelor of Science in Nursing degree and pass the NCLEX-RN exam.
-During the course of the nursing education, elective courses in international nursing and/or foreign languages would be particularly useful for a missionary nurse.
+As in other nursing careers, aspiring missionary nurses must first complete their Associate's Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) degree and pass the NCLEX-RN exam.
+During nursing education, elective courses in international nursing and/or foreign languages would be particularly useful for a missionary nurse.
 In addition, missionary nurses must have a strong foundation in spiritual beliefs and religious knowledge in order to work with a church or other religious organization.

 A typical job posting for a missionary nurse position would likely include the following qualifications, among others specific to the type of employer and location: